See the reverent hands unfold the cloth,

 from Bekaa to Finglas the defiance is simmering,

-like a bayonet,
+like a bayonet, shining.

-Those honest hands that put words upon the page,
+Honest hands put words upon the page,

 the naked truth cannot hide,

-a soldier still fights for right,
+a Soldier still fights for right, for life.

 The soldier featured in the video below and in the work above is Dr Tom Clonan a retired army officer, author and security expert.